moorepants/eme185/content/pages/purchasing-tips.rst

 project.
 For instructions on how to make purchases, see the `MAE Purchasing Guidelines <{filename}/pages/purchasing.rst>`_.

 General Advice
 --------------

 - While purchasing parts online is convenient, it may be cost and time effective to browse locally first.
+Suppliers like McMaster-Carr, Grainger, etc. can deliver rapidly, but you are paying a premium for that service.
 - 80/20 is not the only way to make a sturdy frame.
 - Perform a realistic evaluation of the quality of materials required.
 You may or may not require high-speed tool steel, but you should know for sure before